 How important is it that partners are educated about the menstrual cycle, and what role does this play in maintaining a healthy relationship and sex life?

 With sex and periods, I feel it often comes down to a lack of education around what is going on down below in the woman’s womb and uterus.
 Generally, whoever a woman is having sex with, doesn’t know a lot about menstruation.
 Oestrogen levels will decrease during your period, and there’s less natural lubrication — the period flow is the added lubricant.
 There are also times where a woman’s cervix drops when she’s having her period, and certain sex positions might be a little bit uncomfortable.
 For many women, the shedding of the uterine lining once a month can be extremely painful and there are conditions attached to this such as endometriosis, PMS and Premenstrual Dysphoric Disorder.
 When men are in pain, it’s noticed a lot more, but often women feel like they have to hide the pain they’re in or the way that they’re feeling within their psychological and emotional states.

 Involving your partner is really important.
 You shouldn’t have to minimise yourself around your partner.
 Women will benefit from learning how to be a bit more vulnerable in sharing their period experiences.
 We also need to educate women about the advantages of getting their period because it’s part of the process of making babies and is very important in regulating health and monitoring how the body is functioning.
 I’m a big believer in empowering others to think further about their health and their sexuality — it all ties in together.

 Chantelle Otten is a Melbourne based Psycho-Sexologist who is passionate about empowering people to feel great about their sexual health, self-esteem, communication and education.
-You can follow Chantelle on Instagram, and learn about her work and services here.
+You can follow Chantelle on Instagram, and learn about her work and services by visiting her website.